Expert Guidance

 College Counseling

-Individual attention to students in the college process empowers them intellectually, socially, and emotionally to confidently find the right-match schools of their choice.
+Individual attention during the college-admission process empowers students intellectually, socially, and emotionally, helping them to confidently find the right-match schools of their choice.

 Rowland Hall’s college counselors promise to: